microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0-beta/Update-MgIdentityApiConnector.md

 		Password = "secret"
 	}
 }
-Update-MgIdentityApiConnector -IdentityApiConnectorId $identityApiConnectorId -BodyParameter $params
+Update-MgBetaIdentityApiConnector -IdentityApiConnectorId $identityApiConnectorId -BodyParameter $params
 ```
-This example shows how to use the Update-MgIdentityApiConnector Cmdlet.
+This example shows how to use the Update-MgBetaIdentityApiConnector Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).